-Although the points are kept on a driver’s record for three years, they are not used for accumulation purposes, but rather for assessment of the driver’s ability to safely operate a vehicle.
-Points accumulated for a suspension or revocation are only done so in any 18-month period.
-Therefore, if a receives a conviction for a violation on May 1st, 2021, the points for that violation can only be used against the driver until November 1st, 2022.
+Although the points from a traffic ticket are kept on a driver’s record for three years, they are not used for accumulation purposes, but rather for assessment of the driver’s ability to safely operate a vehicle.
+Points accumulated for a suspension or revocation are only done so in any 18 month period.
+Therefore, if a driver receives a conviction for a traffic violation on May 1st, 2021, the points for that violation can only be used against the driver until November 1st, 2022.
 You can also check with your car insurance agent to confirm which points are being counted against you.

-There are exceptions to the above rule when asking, “How long do points stay on your license in New York?”
-For instance, an alcohol-related or other DUI-related offense will remain on a driver’s record for ten years.
+There are exceptions to the above rule when asking, “How long do points stay on your license in New York state?”
+For instance, an alcohol-related traffic violation or other DUI-related traffic ticket will remain on a driver record for ten years.
 Multiple DUI offenses can accrue more severe penalties.
 Any suspension or revocation of a license will remain on a driver’s record for up to four years.
-Serious offenses cannot be forgiven by safety driving courses.
+Serious offenses cannot be forgiven by safety programs or a point reduction program.